simnon/objective-c-style-guide/README.md

 ```objc
 result = a > b ? x = c > d ? c : d : y;
 ```

+If it is longer than around 80characters then we shouldn't use a ternary operator

 ## Error Handling